 |

-dough.
-Your ability to answer objections and get the sale is the
+anticipate and answer objections and get the

-true test of how good you really are as a
+sale defines how good you really are as a

 salesperson.